-The health communication concentration explores the way that health and behavior are shaped by communication, information, and technology that people interact with every day.
+The health communication concentration explores the way that health and behavior are shaped by communication, information, and technology.
 A health communication specialist is interested in improving health communication and utilizing health technologies to promote health at the individual, community, or population level.
-Students may choose to focus on topics such as disease prevention, patient empowerment, health care improvement, improving health literacy skills, and using different media to educate and promote healthy behaviors.